SaifAqqad/AHK_MicMute/README.md

         scoop install micmute

-#### If you Install the application using scoop, it will run at startup.
-You can disable this from task manager.

 ## Usage

-The first time you run the script, you will be asked to setup the hotkeys:
+On the first run, you will be asked to set up MicMute:

 ![](./assets/firstsetupdialog.png)